Raymond Théberge

-Raymond Théberge (born 1952 in Sainte-Anne-des-Chênes, Manitoba) is the ninth President and Vice-Chancellor of the Université de Moncton from June 1, 2012, to January 26, 2018, and the Commissioner of Official Languages of Canada since January 29, 2018.
+Raymond Théberge (born 1952 in Sainte-Anne-des-Chênes, Manitoba) is the current Commissioner of Official Languages of Canada, having held this position since January 29, 2018.
+He was previously the ninth President and Vice-Chancellor of the Université de Moncton from June 1, 2012 to January 26, 2018.

 Early life and education

 Théberge holds a Ph.D. in Linguistics from McGill University (1984), a Master of Arts in Applied Linguistics from the University of Ottawa (1976) and a Bachelor of History degree from the Université de Saint-Boniface (1973).

 Career

 After having finished his Ph.
 D., Théberge served as Director General of the Société franco-manitobaine for 1 year.

 Academic career

 Between 1985 and 2003, he held several positions related to teaching, research and university administration.
 In 1985, he became director of the Research Center at the Université de Saint-Boniface, a position he held for 18 years.
 During this period, he also held other position.
 From 1994 to 1995, he was acting Dean Faculty of Arts and Social Sciences at the Université de Saint-Boniface.
 Théberge was president and director of the Centre d’études franco canadiennes de l’Ouest from 1995 to 2004.
 He was professor and associate professor at Université Laval between 2001 and 2003.
 In 1997, Raymond Théberge was appointed Dean of the Faculty of Education at the Université de Saint-Boniface, a position he held until 2003.

 Raymond Théberge has authored more than 20 peer-reviewed publications, 84 papers and presentations, three books, a bibliography and 45 research projects on education, community, communication, culture and economics.